jupyter-xeus/xeus-lua/docs/source/installation.rst

 Installing the Kernel Spec
 ==========================

-When installing xeus-python in a given installation prefix, the corresponding Jupyter kernelspecs are installed in the same environment and are automatically picked up by Jupyter if it is installed in the same prefix.
+When installing xeus-lua in a given installation prefix, the corresponding Jupyter kernelspecs are installed in the same environment and are automatically picked up by Jupyter if it is installed in the same prefix.

 However, if Jupyter is installed in a different location, it will not pick up the new kernel.
-The xeus-python can be registered with the following command:
+The xeus-lua can be registered with the following command:

 .. code::